XuhuaHuang/EmbeddedProgramming/README.md

 [![wakatime][Wakatime Logo Link]][Wakatime Info Link]
 `std::code_blooded<std::imposter_syndrome>`

-This is a repository created dedicated to embedded programming in Linux environment.
+This is a repository created dedicated to embedded programming in Linux environment. <br>
 Each topic is placed in individual folder.
-Projects are placed under each descriptively-named folders.
+Projects are placed under each descriptively-named folders. <br>
 Please use code responsively.

 #### **Special Thanks**